 For a long time Windows 10 hasn’t had a great command line interface.
-As a result, developers and system admins have installed third-party options to emulate Unix-style consoles.
+As a result, developers and system admins have installed third-party options to emulate Unix style and other kinds of consoles.
 And while it’s possible to get a bash shell inside Windows 10 now, many users still prefer a more configurable terminal emulator.
-Check out five of the best terminal emulators for Windows 10 below.
+Check out the best terminal emulators for Windows 10 below.

 Since it’s completely portable, you can run cmder off a USB drive that you use on various machines without installing files on local hard drives, making it a support specialist’s best friend.
 As a bonus, it ships with the much-loved Monokai color scheme to coordinate your hacking with Sublime Text.

 ConEmu is a Windows console emulator with tabs, multiple windows and a variety of customization options.
 Its lineage reaches way back in history: ConEmu was initially created as a companion to Far Manager, a file and archive manager released for Windows in 1996.
 But despite its age, the software is continuously developed.

 The emulator provides a deep menu of settings to tweak and hotkeys to assign, drawing in keyboard warriors from Vim and Emacs.
 ConEmu in compatible with many of the same popular shells as cmder, like cmd.exe, PowerShell, cygwin, PuTTY and others.
 If you install a DOS emulator like DosBox, you can run DOS applications in a 64-bit environment.
 But because ConEmu isn’t a shell, it doesn’t include helpful shell features like remote connections and tab completion.
 While it retains many die-hard fans, ConEmu might not be the best console emulator for new users.